bootprint/bootprint/README.md

 The directory "target" should now contain a file `index.html` and `main.css` which contain a readble form of the [Core/Validation Meta-Schema](http://json-schema.org).

-*There seems to be a bug that sometimes causes the above example not to work (response 302).
-Just try it multiple time, if that's the case.
-I haven't looked into it yet.*

 ## Programmatic usage

 In order to access `bootprint` through node, you have to have the `bootprint`-module installed locally.